Stochastic synaptic dynamics under learning: Discussion

 \section{Discussion}

 In this paper we analytically described the stochastic process of the weight of synapses endowed with STDP and driven by stochastic spike trains of pre- and postsynaptic neurons.
 Specifically, we derived a concise description in form of a Langevin equation that captures the first two Kramers-Moyal coefficients of the true jump process.
 From this description we computed the dynamics of the mean and variance of an ensemble of synaptic weights.
 We next studied a training setup where hetero-associations are stored into a feed-forward matrix of synapses endowed with STDP.
 Through a mean-field theory, we mapped this setup to the single-synapse case above, which led to a quantitative description of the memory lifetime.
+Training and retrieval in this setting are successful (with memory capacity scaling linearly with the input width) for a range of parameters, thus the procedure is robust.
+We made qualitative predictions about the drift and diffusion coefficients of single synapses, about a tradeoff between early accuracy and memory capacity, and about the role of homeostatic plasticity in memory.

 We included the effect of pre-post cross-correlations on the synaptic dynamics through an exact link between the cross-correlation and the neuron's response functions \citep{Stubenrauch2024_041047}.
 We found that both for the single-synapse process and for the network process, cross-correlations have a significant impact if synaptic weights are strong enough.
 The discrepancy between the full solution and a rate-based approximation is particularly prominent at sparse input patterns.
 Thus, especially in sparse-coding situations, the theory developed here is an important advancement over rate-based approaches.